JMLab-tifrh/Protein_Ligand_Variational_Autoencoder/README.md

 	  e.
 Change the optimizer, loss, learning_rate, batch_size, epochs, alpha and beta as per requirement.

-  	2. Type "./train_dvae.py" in the terminal and hit Enter.
+  	2. Type "./train_dvae.py" in the terminal with the environment activated with the specified packages and hit Enter.

   	3. To create the latent data and reconstruct the input open a jupyter notebook and type the following statements

+   #----------HOW TO RUN THE DCVAE PROGRAM----------#